Dreamed 1981/6/11 by Chris Wayan

 Hubris is a fine old Greek word meaning arrogance so great it offends the gods themselves.
 On the other hand, it's related to the word hybrid.
 Most culture's gods don't like crossbreeding, either, do they?
-Unless, of course, THEY'RE doing it!
-But then gods are a conservative bunch; you can't take them TOO seriously.
+Unless, of course, they're doing it!
+"Do as I say, not as I do."
+You can't take gods too seriously.

-So I took the dream as a lesson on assertion, about ignoring other people's judgments--or possibly my own.
+So I took the dream as a lesson on assertion, about ignoring other people's judgments--or maybe my own.
 I've been slower to change my life than I'd like--but the dream suggests I'm handling some pretty toxic stuff, at reasonable speed.
-I'm judging myself too harshly...
+Patience!
+Don't judge myself too harshly.

 NOTES IN THE EVENING